Marceillo/eco-shave/README.md

 ## Visual Experience

-* This is based on e-commerce so the design was focused on this that customers can see what they are buying.
+* This is based on e-commerce so the design was focused on this so that customers can see what they are buying.
-* The product detail has a carousel that shows more images of the product as to have more detail of the product.
+* The product detail has a carousel that shows more images of the product so as to have more detail of the product.
-* I could do more when it comes to improving the visual experience the goal is that it is functionale.
+* I could do more when it comes to improving the visual experience the goal is that it is functional.

 [Back to Table of Contents](#table-of-contents)